psiori/psipy-public/README.md

 ```
 The option '-e' is used to install the package in editable mode, which allows you to make changes to the code and have them reflected in the installed package without having to reinstall.
 Skip this option if you do not plan on making changes to the code.

-The options '[dev,gym]' are used to install the dependencies for the development and gym environments.
+The options '[dev,gym]' are used to install additional dependencies for the development environment (inclduing pytest and jupyter) as well as AI gym together with its own dependencies.
 Please be aware that we switched to Farama-Foundations's fork [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) of OpenAI's gym when they took over maintenance of the original gym library.

 ## Usage